rupali-codes/LinksHub/CONTRIBUTING.md

    `description of subcategory`,
    ```

+> [!NOTE]
-  **Note:** It's essential to add a description when submitting a pull request to add a subcategory to merge it in the codebase.
+> It's essential to add a description when submitting a pull request to add a subcategory to merge it in the codebase.

 ---